miwipe/ngsLCA/README.md

 An example for running ngsLCA_interpret.R:

-Rscript path_to_script/ngsLCA_interpret.R path="working_directory/" thr1=2 thr2=5 metadata="path_to_metadata/metadata.txt" top.abundance=50
+Rscript path_to_script/ngsLCA_interpret.R path="working_directory/" metadata="path_to_metadata/metadata.txt"

 Parameters:

 path -- working directory containing all lca files

-func -- functions that will be performed; default: NMDS, group, rarefy, heatmap; other option: stratplot (recommend            when metadata are ages)
+func -- functions that will be performed; default: func="NMDS, group, rarefy, heatmap"; other option: stratplot (recommend            when metadata are ages)

-thr1 -- minimum reads number required for a taxon in each sample, integer, default: 2
+thr1 -- minimum reads number required for a taxon in each sample, integer, default: thr1=2

-thr2 -- minimum summed reads number required across all samples for a taxa, default: 5
+thr2 -- minimum summed reads number required across all samples for a taxa, default: thr2=5

 metadata -- full path to your metadata, optional

-taxa.re -- a list of NCBI taxaID representing the taxa that will be removed from final results, taxaID can be found at https://www.ncbi.nlm.nih.gov/Taxonomy
+taxa.re -- a list of NCBI taxaID representing the taxa that will be removed from final results, taxaID can be found at https://www.ncbi.nlm.nih.gov/Taxonomy; taxa="1,131567" will romove "root" with taxaID 1 and "cellular organisms" with taxaID 131567

-sample.re -- a list of lca file names that will not be included in the final results, e.g. sample.re = c("file1.lca","file5.lca")
+sample.re -- a list of lca file names that will not be included in the final results, sample.re = c("file1.lca","file5.lca")

-group.name -- higher taxonomic ranks that will be used for grouping taxa, format: "NCBI taxaID:Scientific name"; default: group.name =c("10239:Viruses", "2157:Archaea", "2:Bacteria", "4751:Fungi", "33090:Viridiplantae", "33317:Protostomia", "33208:Metazoa")
+group.name -- higher taxonomic ranks that will be used for grouping taxa, format: "NCBI taxaID:Scientific name"; default: group.name="10239:Viruses,2157:Archaea,2:Bacteria,4751:Fungi,33090:Viridiplantae,33317:Protostomia,33208:Metazoa"

-thr3 -- minimum percentage of the reads of a taxon to the total reads numbers of the group, range from 0 to 1, default: 0
+thr3 -- minimum percentage of the reads for a taxon to the total reads numbers of the group, range from 0 to 1, default: thr3=0

-top.abundance -- how many most abundant taxa will be illustrated in figs, default 100
+top.abundance -- how many most abundant taxa will be illustrated in figs, default top.abundance=50